 Mike Sherwin is an Assistant Professor of Industrial Engineering at the University of Pittsburgh.
 He joined the University of Pittsburgh faculty full-time after almost 20-years of industry experience working in a variety of roles within manufacturing organizations.
 He has taught courses in supply chain management, senior capstone design, warehouse operations, facility layout and material handling, manufacturing operations, Lean/Six Sigma, quality assurance/control, optimization methods, and design of experiments.
 Mike's research interests include engineering education, supply chain reliability, and predictive analytics, focusing on applying numerical methods to solve real-world problems.
-He is a registered professional engineer in the Commonwealth of Pennsylvania, an ASQ Certified Six Sigma Black Belt, a certified ASQ Instructor, a published author, and has spoken at several industry conferences and trade organization events.
+He is a registered professional engineer in the Commonwealth of Pennsylvania, an ASQ Certified Six Sigma Black Belt, a certified ASQ Instructor, a member of the IISE Logistic and Supply Chain Division's Board of Directors, a published author, and has spoken at several industry conferences and trade organization events.

 “Any time you have an opportunity to make a difference in this world and you don’t, then you are wasting your time on earth.”